Domestic Violence Prevention in New York State

 The New York State Domestic Violence Prevention Act was enacted in 1987 to support services for victims of domestic violence and their children.

-This law requires county to provide shelter and services to victims of domestic violence and establishes mainstream funding mechanisms for these programs.
+This law requires counties to provide shelter and services to victims of domestic violence and establishes mainstream funding mechanisms for these programs.

 These regulations (18 NYCRR Parts 452-455, 462 and 408) can be found here.